Vegware uses a variety of renewable plant-based materials to manufacture our product range.

 Made from a by-product of the sugarcane industry.

 Bagasse is a stylish eco alternative to polystyrene suitable for hot and cold food.
 Made from reclaimed sugarcane, our bagasse uses the dry fibrous residue left once sugarcane has been pressed for juice.
 A high-heat, high-pressure process is applied to press and shape the fibers.
 Used to make our takeaway boxes, plates, and bowls.

 A clear film made from wood pulp.
 The wood is sourced from sustainably managed forestry.
 Cellulose fibres in wood pulp goes through a casting process and regenerates into a certified industrial and home compostable film called NatureFlex.
 Used for our clear bags and some of our products’ clear windows, it is greaseproof and suitable for hot and cold food.

 Vegware holds the deepest set of compostability certification in the sector.
-Our full product range can be commercially composted with food scraps where accepted.
-Independent bodies have certified our products can break down in under 12 weeks in industrial composting facilties.
+Our full product range can be commercially composted with food waste where accepted.
+Independent bodies have certified our products can break down in under 12 weeks in industrial composting facilities.
 The most widely used compostability standards are the European EN13432 and the American ASTM D6400.
 They are largely equivalent, and include the following elements:

 Let us answer your questions about Vegware products